OFFICE CONSOLIDATION CP-24 (June 25, 2024)

 A committee to be known as the Property Standards Committee is established.
 The purpose of the Committee is to hear appeals of Property Standards Orders.

-The Committee shall consist of no less than three persons as appointed by Council.
-The names of the Committee members appointed to the Committee are attached as Schedule A to this By-law.
-Committee members shall remain in office at the pleasure of Council.
+The Committee may organize itself into panels of no less than three persons to adjudicate matters.
+The Committee members appointed to the Committee are those Hearings Officers appointed by the Council and Committee members shall remain in office at the pleasure of Council.

 To be a Committee member, a person must be a Hearings Officer appointed under Hearings Officer By-law A.-6653-121, or any successor by-law.